 A Word About Our (Now Shared) Conference Logo

 The logo you see at the top of this story was actually an in-kind contribution to our conference from our partner Mark Thomas.
 We love it.
-But we are not the only ones.
+And we are not the only ones.
 Members of the administration and California Forward approached us to see if they can use it as well.
 We readily agreed to share.
 We are all in this state together, right?

 Here is the the meaning of the logo

 - The almost rainbow-like colors for the horizontal bars symbolize the state's tremendous diversity

 - The scenes within each color bar demonstrate our geographic diversity and multiple travel modes

 - The bars are stair-stepped to represent rising